 In Washington, property management is considered a real estate brokerage activity that is listed under the state’s real estate licensing laws.
 Therefore, property managers need to hold a real estate broker’s license.

-To work as a property and real estate manager, you must have a high school diploma or GED and complete a bachelor's degree or have related administrative work experience.
+To work as a property manager, in many cases you must have a real estate license and complete a bachelor's degree.
 Employers look for good communication and computer skills.
 Small complexes may prefer workers with building-repair skills and an understanding of real estate and landlord/tenant laws.

-A real estate broker's license and certification as a property manager may be required.
-Workers who manage public housing subsidized by the federal government must be certified.
-For information regarding certification, contact:
+A real estate broker's license and industry certification as a property manager may be required.

 A property manager may advance to becoming a real estate broker.
 Other opportunities for advancement include moving up in the ranks of a company.
 Many management positions in this industry require a bachelor’s degree.
 North now offers a Bachelor’s of Applied Science degree in Residential and Commercial Property Management.
 Your AAS-T degree in Real Estate is pathway to this advancement opportunity.